Reasons to visit Emilia Romagna: Home to Pavarotti, Enzo Ferarri, Ferruccio Lamborghini, the Ducati brothers and the artist Parmigianino.

 For more on your stay at Ai Fruitti di Una Volta visit their website.

-10. San Marino
+12. San Marino

 It’s a tiny nation with only 30,000 residents, but it’s also considered to be one of the wealthiest countries in the world on a per capita basis.
 San Marino is gorgeous.
-It’s a medeivel town
+It’s a medieval town.

 Learn about San Marino at Remarkable Views of San Marino

-11. Little Venice, Comacchio
+13. Little Venice, Comacchio

-It’s an area known for it’s eel fishing and Sophia Lauren even filmed a movie here.
+It’s an area known for its eel fishing and Sophia Lauren even filmed a movie here.
 You must visit the fisherman’s museum telling you of the town’s history and to watch the fascinating films showcasing the work that the eel fisherman did at the turn of the century.

-12. Tasting Traditional Balsamic Vinegar
+14. Tasting Traditional Balsamic Vinegar